emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

 names(a.pvals)  <-  paste(a.cc[, 1], a.cc[, 2], sep="-")
 a.pvals # How's your p-values looking?

-# Create letter labels to indicate the difference between groups
+# Create letter labels to indicate the difference between groups with 'MultcompView'
 ml<-multcompLetters(a.pvals,reversed = TRUE)

 # ....put those labels into a dataframe